captn-hook/SimpleSearch/readme.md

 # [Tika localhost:9998](http://localhost:9998/)

 # todo

+automate as much openwebui setup as possible :/

 ollama            | llama_init_from_model: n_ctx_per_seq (2048) < n_ctx_train (131072) -- the full capacity of the model will not be utilized